pinokio5600/node-rdpjs/README.md

 node-rdpjs is a pure implementation of the Microsoft RDP (Remote Desktop Protocol) protocol (client and server side). node-rdpjs support only SSL security layer.

+[added]
+1. crypto.createCredentials is not a function Error solved By 'https://github.com/t-system/node-rdpjs.git'
+2. rdp screen resize method

 ## Install

 You can install last release node-rdpjs through npm :